Home Warranty Companies to Avoid: Red Flags & Worst-Rated Providers

 Step-by-Step Vetting Checklist

-Step 5 — Compare Plan vs. Actual Home Needs Match the coverage to your home's age and systems.
+Step 5: Compare Plan vs. Actual Home Needs Match the coverage to your home's age and systems.
 A plan that looks cheap but caps HVAC repair at $500 is essentially worthless for an older home.
-See our home warranty plans comparison guide to make an informed decision.
+See our best home warranty companies of 2026 guide for side-by-side comparisons.

 Pros